Rmorbey/MakersBnB/README.md

 ### A makers project by Anish, Archie, Luiza, Russell and Tim - Team Hybrid Heroes
 ---

 For this Week 5 afternoons project, we were set the task of cloning the getaway monolith, AirBnB.
-Let's hop eour own efforts aren't as detrimental to the London housing market :)
+Let's hope our own efforts aren't as detrimental to the London housing market :)

 Our main specification was as follows:
 - Any signed-up user can list a new space